inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/212-understanding-inasafe.rst

 In order for |project_name| to know that our layers are hazard or exposure datasets, we need to assign keywords to the layers using the |project_name|
-keyword tool.
+Wizard tool.
 Let’s take a look at the keywords that have already been created on the hazard layer.

-11. Select the earthquake layer in the Layers panel, and click on the :guilabel:`InaSAFE Keywords Creation Wizard` button.
+11. Select the earthquake layer in the Layers panel, and click on the :guilabel:`InaSAFE Wizard` button.

 .. image:: /static/training/beginner/qgis-inasafe/image286.*
    :align: center

-12. In the InaSAFE Keywords Creation Wizard window, we can follow the existing instructions step by step and change several keyword fields.
+12. In the InaSAFE Wizard window, we can follow the existing instructions step by step and change several keyword fields.